Massachusetts Gun Rights for Medical Cannabis Patients

-In summary, if you have an LTC and want to concealed carry your firearm in a dispensary, you can do so.
-However, you run the risk of being stopped because there are no rules that would protect someone who possesses both a medical marijuana card and a gun license.
+However, you risk being stopped because no rules would protect someone with a medical marijuana card and a gun license.

 Can You Consume CBD and Own a Gun in Massachusetts?

 In Massachusetts, CBD derived from both hemp and marijuana is legal.
-The 2018 Farm Bill‘s approval made it legal to grow hemp in the USA.
+The 2018 Farm Bill‘s approval made growing hemp in the USA legal.
 The measure makes it possible for Massachusetts and the rest of the country to legalize CBD products produced from hemp.